lanylow/rbxfpsunlocker-osx/README.md

 2. Extract `rbxfpsunlocker.zip` by double clicking on it, if it wasn't extracted automatically.
 3. Place `rbxfpsunlocker_osx` in any folder you want to keep it in.
 4. Right-click on `rbxfpsunlocker_osx`, then press the Option key, and finally click "Copy rbxfpsunlocker_osx as file name"
-5. In a text editor, paste the text in, then add `sudo .` before it.
+5. In a text editor, paste the text in, then add `sudo` before it.
 For example:

 ```
-sudo ./Users/MyUser/Downloads/rbxfpsunlocker_osx
+sudo /Users/MyUser/Downloads/rbxfpsunlocker_osx
 ```

 6. Then add the FPS cap followed by a space after it.
 The cap is whatever framerate is desired, e.g. 90, 120, 144, etc. If no framerate is supplied it will automatically be set to 120.
 It should look like this with 999 FPS.
 ```
-sudo ./Users/MyUser/Downloads/rbxfpsunlocker_osx 999
+sudo /Users/MyUser/Downloads/rbxfpsunlocker_osx 999
 ```
 If you want to unlock FPS in Roblox Studio, add `-s` at the end of the command.
 It should look like this.
 ```
-sudo ./Users/MyUser/Downloads/rbxfpsunlocker_osx 999 -s
+sudo /Users/MyUser/Downloads/rbxfpsunlocker_osx 999 -s
 ```
 This is the terminal command you will use to run `rbxfpsunlocker_osx`. **Note:** If you move `rbxfpsunlocker_osx` to another folder, you will need to change the path.